Herman Seborg

 Herman W. "Porky" Seborg (January 9, 1907 – September 23, 1985) was an American football player.
-He played college football for Western Michigan and in the National Football League (NFL) as a guard and back for the Minneapolis Red Jackets (1930) and Frankford Yellow Jackets (1930-1931).
+A native of Grand Rapids, Michigan, he played college football as a guard for Western Michigan and was selected as captain of the 1929 Western State Teachers Hilltoppers football team.
+He then played in the National Football League (NFL) as a guard and back for the Minneapolis Red Jackets (1930) and Frankford Yellow Jackets (1930–1931).
 He appeared in 20 NFL games, 13 as a starter.